pfeif/dynamic_dncs/README.md

 ### Python

 The first option for running this script is using your local Python installation.
-The only thing you need is a currently-supported version of Python.
+The only thing you need is Python version 3.11 or newer.
 The script uses only built-in Python libraries, so there's nothing to pip install, no virtual environments to create or maintain, and no potential for typo squatting vulnerabilities on PyPI.

 It's as simple as updating `config.toml` and running `python dynamic_dncs.py` in the command line.
 Of course, you're also free to run using tools like [uv][]